Fremont peak and jackson peak

 Looking for Something Different?

-Jackass Pass, Cirque of the Towers, Wind River Range - Pinedale, WY
+Jackass Pass Cirque of the Towers Pinedale WY

 Some trailheads are as much as 50 miles from the nearest town, so be sure to have a full tank of gas, good tires - plus at least one spare - and bring extra clothing, food, and water.
 There are no telephones at trailheads and cell phone reception is very unlikely.
 Be aware that trails may not be well marked in some places or may be unmaintained.
 A good hiking map and a compass are valuable instruments in the backcountry and a guidebook is highly recommended.